Skip to content

 Data Connectors API

-We've added a new Data Connectors API that lets you list your data connectors and view their execution history.
+We've added a new Data Connectors API that lets you create, update, delete, and list your data connectors, plus view their execution history.
 Data connectors allow you to make HTTP requests to external APIs from Intercom workflows and AI agents.

-• GET /data_connectors - List all data connectors for your workspace
+• GET /data_connectors - List all data connectors (paginated)

 Key Features:

-• Cursor-based pagination: Navigate through execution results using the starting_after parameter
+• Cursor-based pagination: Navigate through data connectors and execution results using starting_after and per_page

-• Opt-in bodies: Use include_bodies=true to include request/response bodies in list results.
-The show endpoint always includes them.
+• Opt-in bodies: Use include_bodies=true to include request/response bodies in execution results

 • Opt-in request URL: Use include_request_url=true to include the sanitised request URL